School Year 2020-2021

 Substitutes> Please follow the instructions that the substitute gives to the class.
 This includes restroom procedures, sitting in assigned seats, staying in class for 90 minutes.
-All work is expected to be completed in the 90 minute period.
+All work is expected to be completed in the class period.
 Students will receive a zero if they simply goofed off because they had a substitute!

 Cell phones/Electronic Devices> There is no need to have these devices on during class.
 There is a time set in the instructional day to use these devices.
-If a student is blatantly using these devices in class, they will be asked to go to discipline and a referral will be written.
+If a student is using these devices in class, they will be asked to go to discipline and a referral will be written.

 FSA practice: Twice during the school year (1 each semester) students will be involved in an intense training “combing” through authentic test material.
-The first semester training will be a “crash course” and the second semester will be a “boot camp” environment when students will apply practice work on all NGSSS to an authentic test.
+The first semester training will be a “crash course” and the second semester will be a “boot camp” environment when students will apply practice work on all LAFS to an authentic test.
 There will be more opportunities during the second semester for students to apply all knowledge learned.